TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 * Increase your [health](../character/damage_and_injuries.md) by 12 and your maximum [ability points](../character/abilities.md#costs-and-ability-points) by 6
 * Increase your [health](../character/damage_and_injuries.md) by 18 and your maximum [ability points](../character/abilities.md#costs-and-ability-points) by 3

-In addition to the power bump, milestones also provide a space for you and your gamemaster to check-in and rework any aspects of the character that just aren't working.
+In addition to the power bump, leveling up also provides a space for you and your gamemaster to check-in and rework any aspects of the character that just aren't working.
 This includes, but is not limited to:

 * Forget any number of skills, and reclaim your spent potential
 * Rename any number of skills